-An anti-Goodman political tract circa 1803.
+At left, an anti-Goodman political tract circa 1803.

 Not much is known of her later life.
-It is said she was a paramour of Napoleon’s older half-brother Ricardo, who supported her in her bid to overthrow England’s George VIII, who doesn’t even exist.
+It is said she was a paramour of Napoleon’s half-brother Ricardo, who supported her in her bid to overthrow England’s George VIII, who doesn’t exist.

 She was last seen during a bandit raid on Juarez, Mexico, dressed in men’s attire toting a six-shooter and a carpetbag full of gold bullion.

 Either that or she’s a 30-somethingish film snob from San Francisco.